glotzerlab/signac-docs/docs/source/flow-project.rst

     ~/my_project $ python project.py run

-The status determination is by default parallelized with threads, however this can be turned off or switched to using processes by setting a value for the ``flow.status_parallelization`` configuration key to either ``none``, ``processes`` with ``threads`` being the implicit default value.
+The status determination is by default parallelized with threads, however this can be turned off or switched to using processes by setting a value for the ``flow.status_parallelization`` configuration key.
+The possible values are ``thread``, ``process`` or ``none`` with the first one being the implicit default value and the last one turning off all parallelization.

-You can set the ``flow.status_parallelization`` configuration value by using the command below where the valid values of the attribute ``VALUE`` are given above:
+We can set the ``flow.status_parallelization`` configuration value by directly editing the configuration file(s) or via the command line, for example:

 .. code-block:: bash

-    ~/my_project $ signac config set flow.status_parallelization VALUE
+    ~/my_project $ signac config set flow.status_parallelization process

 .. _project-script: